Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 1
 			// Maximum: 999999
 			"Shield Delay"				"5"

+			// Display the Mutant Tank's shield's health.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0
+			// Maximum: 11
+			// --
+			// 0: OFF
+			// 1: ON, show name only.
+			// 2: ON, show health only.
+			// 3: ON, show health percentage only.
+			// 4: ON, show healthbar only.
+			// 5: ON, show name and health only.
+			// 6: ON, show name and health percentage only.
+			// 7: ON, show name and healthbar only.
+			// 8: ON, show health and healthbar only.
+			// 9: ON, show health percentage and healthbar only.
+			// 10: ON, show name, health, and healthbar.
+			// 11: ON, show name, health percentage, and healthbar.
+			"Shield Display Health"			"11"

+			// Display type of the Mutant Tank's shield's health.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON, show in hint text.
+			// 2: ON, show in center text.
+			"Shield Display Health Type"		"2"

+			// The Mutant Tank's shield starts out with this much health.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1-999999: The shield has this much health.
+			"Shield Health"				"0"

+			// The characters used to represent the health bar of the Mutant Tank's shield.
+			// Note: This setting only takes effect when the "Shield Display Health" setting is enabled.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate characters with commas (",").
+			// --
+			// Character limit: 2
+			// Character limit for each character: 1
+			// --
+			// 1st character = Health indicator
+			// 2nd character = Damage indicator
+			"Shield Health Characters"		"],="

 			// The type of the Mutant Tank's shield.
 			// Note: This setting can be overridden for specific players.